-The Jameson 5-string banjo is without a doubt is the best budget option banjo for beginners.
+The Jameson 5-string banjo is without a doubt the best budget option banjo for beginners.

-The 5-string, 38 inch full scale, closed back banjo comes with a removable mahaongny resonator which will allow you to be more flexible.
+The 5-string, 38-inch full-scale, closed-back banjo comes with a removable mahogany resonator which will allow you to be more flexible.

 The Jameson 5-string allows you the best of both worlds, like we said before this banjo allows you to take off the resonator which allows you to have a much more versatile playing style and allows you to play pretty much every type of music.